Sometimes an original will becomes lost and cannot be located, despite best intentions for safekeeping.

-But what if for some reason an original will cannot be located, despite thorough searches?
-Some additional enquiries which may be made in finding a missing will is discussed here.
-If a deceased person has not left a valid will, the intestacy rules apply.
+After thorough searches what else can be done?
+Some additional enquiries which may be made in finding a missing will are discussed here.
+If a deceased person has not left a valid will or in some circumstances a copy of it acceptable to the court, the intestacy rules apply.

 It will depend on the particular circumstances, whether or not there is a testamentary document/s or a copy of the original, among other matters.

-Wills and succession legislation in each state and territory contain provisions permitting Probate Courts to dispense with the formal requirements to make a valid will in some circumstances, known as the ‘dispensing provisions‘.
-One example of when the Court may dispense with the formal requirements for the execution, alteration or revocation of wills is that found in section 8 of the Succession Act 2006 (NSW).
-Another is section 12 of the Wills Act 1936 (SA).
+Wills and succession legislation in each state and territory contain provisions permitting Probate Courts to dispense with the formal requirements to make a valid will in some circumstances.
+These are known as the ‘dispensing provisions‘.
+One example is found in section 8 of the Succession Act 2006 (NSW).
+Another from South Australia section 12 of the Wills Act 1936 (SA).

-A lost will or missing original will – probate sought of the copy
+Lost or missing original will – seeking probate of the copy

 Over time courts have laid down various factors in deciding cases on problems with missing, lost or misplaced wills.
 In certain circumstances a Court will recognise a missing original will and admit it to probate, however it has to be satisfied about a number of issues.